 OzHarvest’s Cooking for a Cause is a hands-on cooking class open to corporate groups.
 Led by our talented OzHarvest chefs, teams get busy in the kitchen transforming rescued ingredients into gourmet meals, which then get delivered to local charities.

-In OzHarvest Sydney, we are able to accommodate small to medium sized groups for morning sessions (start 9am) and afternoon sessions (starts 1pm) on:
+In OzHarvest Sydney, we are able to accommodate small to medium sized groups for morning sessions (start 9am) and afternoon sessions (starts 1pm), classes run daily with min 8pax to 70pax for CFAC, 8pax to 50pax CFAC Plus.
+Price starts at $175 p/person – tax deductible.

-Our Nourish program supports at-risk youth by training and mentoring students in a Certificate II in Hospitality or Kitchen Operations.
+Our Nourish program supports young people at risk of disengagement by training and mentoring students in a Certificate II in Cookery.
 Nourish offers more than just hospitality skills as it creates hope, opportunity and supports employment pathways for self-sustainability.

 Nourish has two intakes of students in January and July each year.